uranuim/whatscheduler/README.md

-# whatscheduler
+# Whatscheduler

+Whatscheduler is a user-friendly tool for scheduling WhatsApp messages using the pywhatkit Python library and WhatsApp Web service.
+It provides an interactive web interface for scheduling messages and utilizes the Flask Python library for hosting the web app.

+## Features

-This tool could be used to schedule WhatsApp message at a certain time.
+- Schedule WhatsApp messages at a specific time.
-This tool uses pywhatkit python library and WhatsApp web service. whatschedular is very user friendly tool to schedule WhatsApp message.

-Very interactive web handle is provided to the user which can be used to schedule messages.
-It uses flask python library to host this web app.
+- Interactive web interface for easy scheduling.
+- Uses pywhatkit library for scheduling messages.
+- Hosted using Flask Python library.

-Upcoming Features:
+## Upcoming Features

-      * Adding option to cancel scheduled message.
+- Option to cancel scheduled messages.
-      * Adding page which holds all the scheduled messages.
+- Page to view all scheduled messages.
-      * Adding page that will hold all the delivered messages.
+- Page to view all delivered messages.

+## How to Use

+1. Clone this repository.
+2. Install the required dependencies using `pip install -r requirements.txt`.
+3. Run the Flask app using `python app.py`.
+4. Access the web interface in your browser.
+5. Schedule your WhatsApp messages with ease!

+## Dependencies

+- Flask
+- pywhatkit

+## Contributions

+Contributions are welcome!
+If you have any ideas for new features or improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).